Penning trap: Geonium atom

 A geonium atom is a pseudo-atomic system that consists of a single electron or ion stored in a Penning trap which is 'bound' to the remaining Earth, hence the term 'geonium'.
 The name was coined by H.G.
 Dehmelt.

 In the typical case, the trapped system consists of only one particle or ion.
 Such a quantum system is determined by quantum states of one particle, like in the hydrogen atom.
 Hydrogen consists of two particles, the nucleus and electron, but the electron motion relative to the nucleus is equivalent to one particle in an external field, see center-of-mass frame.

 The properties of geonium are different from a typical atom.
 The charge undergoes cyclotron motion around the trap axis and oscillates along the axis.
 An inhomogeneous magnetic "bottle field" is applied to measure the quantum properties by the "continuous Stern-Gerlach" technique.
 Energy levels and g-factor of the particle can be measured with high precision.
 Van Dyck, et al. explored the magnetic splitting of geonium spectra in 1978 and in 1987 published high-precision measurements of electron and positron g-factors, which constrained the electron radius.

 Single particle

 In November 2017, an international team of scientists isolated a single proton in a Penning trap in order to measure its magnetic moment to the highest precision to date.
 It was found to be 2.79284734462(82) nuclear magnetons.
 The CODATA 2018 value matches this.

-In science fiction

-Due to their ability to trap charged particles purely with electromagnetic forces, Penning traps are used in Science Fiction as a method to store large quantities of antimatter.
-Doing so in reality would require a vacuum of significantly higher quality than currently achievable.